LukeWood/theGratefulNet/README.md

 o<sub>t</sub> is the output at step t.

 # Initial Thoughts and Predictions
-My first guess is that the network will naturally tend to separate these two authors as their language diction is incredibly different.
-If we input a word more related to Doctor Seuss than NWA I hypothesize that the network will drive itself towards an output of almost entire in Doctor Seuss' diction.
+My first guess is that the network will naturally tend to distinguish between nouns, verbs and adjectives.
+My hope is that the network will also quickly understand where to place punctuation.

 # Literature
 To start this project, I have gone through some literature that I found essential to the understanding and creation of a Recurrent Neural Network.</br>